chatopera/chatopera.fmc/README.md

 ngrok http 8555
 ```

-Now, you would give a screen like this
+Now, you would get a screen like this

 ![](./extras/images/4.png)